- States:

 - Northern Mariana Islands

-In ancient times, these fallen standing stones supported a massive house.
+In ancient times, these fallen standing stones supported a massive structure.

-Located on the tiny island of Tinian, part of the Commonwealth of the Northern Mariana Islands, the megalithic site known as the House of Taga was once an impressive collection of standing stones, all but one of which is now fallen.
-At the time of their construction, the stone pillars at the House of Taga would have stood around 15 feet tall, each topped with a hemispherical stone.
-These are thought to have acted as the main supports for a house made of wood and straw, which would have helped protect the home from floods and wildlife.
+Located on the tiny island of Tinian, part of the U.S. Commonwealth of the Northern Mariana Islands, the megalithic site known as the House of Taga was once an impressive collection of standing stones, all but one of which is now fallen.
+At the time of their construction, the limestone pillars at the House of Taga would have stood around 4.6 meters tall, each topped with a hemispherical stone.
+These are thought to have acted as the main supports for a structure made of wood and straw, which would have helped protect the home from floods and wildlife.

 Know Before You Go